monzim/mini-etl/README.md

 ## Features

-- Extract data from Github (Public Repositories)
+- Extract data from Github (Public Repositories, ISSUES, Pull Requests)
 - Transform the data
-- Load the data into a destination
+- Load the data into a destination (Support PostgreSQL and S3)
+- Auto Sync

 # Backend (NestJS)